 At PU level a VSP flag indicates whether the block is coded with VSP mode or conventional inter mode.
 The VSP flag is derived in the merging process and set equal to one, when a VSP candidate is signalled by the merge index.
 Multiple VSP candidates might be present in the merge list.

-One VSP candidate is inserted into the merge candidate list with the derived neighboring block disparity vector and the associated reference view index as described below.
-It is noted that while a new VSP merging candidate is added only once to avoid redundancy in the merge list, multiple other VSP candidates may be inherited from spatial neighboring blocks.
-When a spatial neighboring block is coded in a VSP mode, the associated disparity vector and reference view index from the neighboring block is used to define an additional VSP candidate for the current PU.
+One specific VSP candidate is inserted into the merge candidate list with the derived disparity vector and the associated reference view index for current PU from NBDV process as described above.
+In addition, multiple other VSP candidates may be inherited from spatial neighboring blocks.
+When a spatial neighboring block is coded in a VSP mode and such a spatial neighbouring block is within current coding tree unit (CTU), the associated candidate is treated as an additional VSP candidate and the derived disparity vector and associated reference view index for the current PU is used.
+It is noted that when current PU is coded with either ARP mode or IC mode, the VSP candidate shouldn’t be included in the merge candidate list.

 Derivation of the VSP merging candidate